Frequently Asked Questions

 Where is Nature Camps located?

-Nature Camps is in Monkton, Maryland, on 230 acres of nature conservancy woodlands.
-We are a 30-40 minute drive from Baltimore and just a short hike from the beautiful Gunpowder River.
+Nature Camps is in White Hall, Maryland, on 180 acres of "certified woodland preserve".
+We are a 40-50 minute drive from Baltimore and just a short hike from beautiful Deer Creek near the Hidden Valley Area of Rocks State Park.

 What different programs do you offer?

-Teen Adventure (TA) (13-16 year olds): one week of day camp with two TA overnights, one week TA trip of choice
+Teen Adventure (TA) (13-16 year-olds): one week of day camp with one overnight at camp and one week of an overnight trip of choice

 See our Programs page for more information!